Fefe9696/PQ_Surfaces_with_fixed_Ksquare_chi/README.md

 [PhDThesis] F. Fallucca, [On the degree of the canonical map of surfaces of general type](https://fefe9696.github.io/federico.fallucca.github.io/Files/PhDThesis.pdf)

+In addition, each function in each script has a brief explanation of what it does and how it works.

 The algorithm uses also a database of topological types of Galois coverings of the projective line, which can be found here: [TipiTopo](https://mate.unipv.it/ghigi/tipitopo/)

 The algorithm to produce the database of topological types is explained here